Investors in Pupils

 Our role as Investors in Pupils Ambassadors involves promoting Investors in Pupils by attending Open Evenings and welcoming visitors to our school.

 The School Council is made up of two children from each class from Rec/Y1-Y6.
 They meet regularly with Mrs Goodall.

 School Councillors represent their classes to help make our school to become a better place.
 School Councillors have to make very important decisions and be role models for the rest of the school.

 School Council organised a Language Day, with the funding we received from the local council to celebrate Local Democracy Week.
 All school took part in a range of activities from food tasting to speaking French and Italian.
 Year 3 and Year 5 also performed songs in French to the visitors from the local church.

-For the end term, school council is preparing for a whole school election.
-Each class will put an idea forward and the children will vote for their favourite.
-School council will man the polling stations, promoting and improving understanding of democracy for the children.
+For the end of term, School Council organised a whole school election to choose a theme day.
+Each class put an idea forward and the children voted for their favourite.
+School Council manned the polling stations, promoting and improving understanding of democracy for the children.